trunghoang2002/streamlit_img_captioning/README.md

-# Image captioning with encoder cnn & decoder lstm with attension network
+# Image captioning with encoder cnn & decoder lstm with attension network.

 ## How to run